fschrofner/happy-cat/README.md

 Please report issues, bugs or feature requests [here](https://codeberg.org/schrofi/happy-cat/issues).

+## Running
+Download the newest release for your system from the [releases page](https://codeberg.org/schrofi/happy-cat/releases).
+On Linux and Mac OS you can run the native binaries by simply executing `./hc`.
+On all other systems you have to resort to java by running the jar like `java -jar ./hc.jar`

 ## Usage
 Happy cat is split up into multiple subcommands, each of which have their own parameters.
 To find out more about each command, check out the help pages by appending `--help` after the command.